furkanakkurt1335/python-notes/week04/README.md

 ### Question 2b

-Write a program that takes 3 integers from the user and then prints these integeres in an ascending order
+Write a program that takes 3 integers from the user and then prints these integers in an ascending order

 | Input | Output |
 | ----- | ------ |